Flour Massacre: Palestinian

-Palestine President Mahmoud Abbas called the incident an "ugly massacre" that was perpetrated by the "Israeli occupation army."
-The Palestinian National Authority condemned the event, saying the civilians were merely trying to get food and much needed supplies and the IDF opened fire, killing innocent citizens and injuring hundreds.
-The Gaza Health Ministry said the incident was part of Israel's "genocidal war" and called for the international community to intervene to forge a ceasefire "as the only way to protect civilians".
+Palestinian President Mahmoud Abbas called the incident an "ugly massacre" that was perpetrated by the "Israeli occupation army".
+The Palestinian National Authority (PNA) condemned the event, saying the civilians were merely trying to get food and much needed supplies and the IDF opened fire, killing innocent citizens and injuring hundreds.
+The Gaza Health Ministry (GHM) said the incident was part of Israel's "genocidal war" and called for the international community to intervene to forge a ceasefire "as the only way to protect civilians".
 Following the event, Hamas called it a "heinous massacre added to the long series of massacres committed by the criminal Zionist entity against our Palestinian people".

-Husam Zomlot, the Palestinian Ambassador to the United Kingdom, called on the International Criminal Court to take action, stating that being "silent is complicit".
-Mustafa Barghouti, the secretary-general of the Palestinian National Initiative, criticized Western governments of being "complicit with these crimes and allow[ing] them to happen".
+Husam Zomlot, the Palestinian Ambassador to the United Kingdom, called on the International Criminal Court (ICC) to take action, stating that being "silent is complicit".
+Mustafa Barghouti, the secretary-general of the Palestinian National Initiative (PNI), criticized Western governments of being: "complicit with these crimes and allow[ing] them to happen".
 Ramzi Khoury, the head of the Palestinian Committee for Church Affairs, called the attack "unprecedented in the history of war crimes".

 Israeli

-Israeli National Security Minister Itamar Ben-Gvir praised the Israeli military saying "Total support must be given to our heroic fighters operating in Gaza, who acted excellently against a Gazan mob that tried to harm them."
-He further stated the incident was "another clear reason why we must stop transferring this aid."
+Israeli Security Minister Itamar Ben-Gvir praised the Israeli military saying: "Total support must be given to our heroic fighters operating in Gaza, who acted excellently against a Gazan mob that tried to harm them".
+He further stated the incident was: "another clear reason why we must stop transferring this aid".
 Eylon Levy, an Israeli spokesman from London, stated, "My heart goes out to the civilians who got trampled in a stampede".